michaelprice232/gophercises-solutions/lesson01-quiz-game/README.md

 My solution from: https://courses.calhoun.io/lessons/les_goph_01

 Small app to read some quiz questions and answers from a CSV file and then ask them interactively to the user via the terminal.
+Offers a timer and option to randomise the questions.

 ## Usage